UBC-FRESH/dbhdistfit/docs/howto/custom_distributions.md

 # Register Custom Distributions

-`dbhdistfit` ships with a core registry (Weibull, Gamma, the generalized beta family) and can be extended at runtime.
+`dbhdistfit` ships with a core registry (Weibull, Gamma, Johnson SB, Birnbaum-Saunders, and the generalized beta and generalized secant families) and can be extended at runtime.
 You can plug in additional probability density functions either by calling the Python API directly, by installing a plugin that exposes an entry point, or by pointing the toolkit at a YAML configuration file.